 Yin-Yang Bomb: In the last book, Rand re-seals the Dark One's prison using a combination of Saidar, Saidin, and the True Power.

 You ALL Share My Story: As per the Chekhov's Army, the effects of ta'veren ensure that pretty much everyone who could possibly have any importance in the story ends up coming back to finish what is necessary.
+This is played up in the finale, which tries to show that nearly every character's efforts in some way contributed to the ultimate result.

 You Can't Fight Ta'veren: A major theme, as Rand and crew are railroaded into fighting the Dark One, but taken very personally by Mat, who wants nothing to do with the kind of adventures he ends up involved in.
 Mat tries to Screw Destiny but eventually, after many painful lessons, resigns himself to the inevitability of his fate and the personal prophecies he has received.